PYTHON CODING FOR KIDS 12+

 Codemakers offers Introductory, Intermediate, and Advanced Python courses to kids and teens ages 12+.

 We teach programming in much the same way colleges do - by using Python to develop coding skills that are easily transferable to other programming languages.
 Eight of the top 10 computer science departments in the U.S. (including MIT) now use Python rather than Java or C++ to teach basic computer programming.

-We have been offering summer classes in the Boston area since 2016.
 Our curriculum requires students to begin writing code immediately.
 No dragging and dropping, no mastering technical skills without concepts.
 We offer lots of code writing games and challenges that students eventually develop from scratch.

 Our lively and engaging animated videos are self-paced and short (~10 minutes per lesson), making it easy to fit lessons in between homework, sports, video games, social media, school and friends.
 We also try to develop coding projects that kids and teens can identify with, from adventure games to wizard battles and plinko to a make-your-own alien invaders game.

 Students move at their own pace, practice with fun coding projects and games, and over time develop their own projects.
 You also have access to our private community forum where you can ask our teaching staff questions and share ideas and collaborative projects with fellow Codemakers.